 Alcohol and Pregnancy: Fetal Alcohol Syndrome

-It has been shown repeatedly that there is no safe amount of alcohol during pregnancy.
-Alcohol has a number of effects including low birth weight and risk of prematurity.
-The common serious side effect of alcohol during pregnancy is fetal alcohol syndrome.
+All studies show that there is no safe amount of alcohol during pregnancy.
+Alcohol is toxic to the fetus and especially to the developing brain of the fetus.
+Drinking during pregnancy has a number of effects including low birth weight and increased risk of premature birth.
+The main serious side effect of drinking during pregnancy is fetal alcohol syndrome.

-Fetal alcohol syndrome (FAS) and alcohol-related neurodevelopmental disorder combined occur in nearly one in 100 live births in the US and Great Britain.
-(8)
+Fetal alcohol syndrome (FAS) and alcohol-related developmental disorders combined occur in approximately one in 100 live births in the US and Great Britain.